Millerntor-Stadion: Capacity

 As of July 2015 the stadium is permitted for a capacity of 29,546 spectators of which 16,940 are standing and 12,606 are seated.
 The seating capacity includes seats for media and commentators, seats for impaired, business seats and seats in the 39 suites.

 The suites are officially known as "Séparées".
 This is made with a humoristic reference to the "Chambres Séparées" used by the sex workers at the nearby Red Light District around Reeperbahn.

 Location

 Name

-The name Millerntor is derived from the Millerntor Gate, one of the gates permitting entry through the city wall that surrounded the Free and Hanseatic City of Hamburg.
+The name Millerntor is derived from the Millers Gate, one of the gates permitting entry through the city wall that surrounded the Free and Hanseatic City of Hamburg.
 The area now constituting modern St. Pauli was located outside the city wall, on the no man's land between Hamburg and the Danish city of Altona.

 From 1970 to 1998, the Millerntor-Stadion was known as Wilhelm-Koch-Stadion.
 It was renamed Millerntor-Stadion by the club members because its namesake Wilhelm Koch had been a member of the NSDAP.
 In 2007 the club members decided that there would be no commercial use of the name.